-- a. the application is submitted to the IPI within three months of cancelling the international registration; - b. the international registration and the national application for registration concern the same trade mark; - c. the goods and services indicated in the application were also the actual goods and services covered by the international registration having effect in Switzerland; - d. the national application for registration fulfils the other requirements laid down in this Act.

-2 Objections raised against the registration of trade marks filed in accordance with paragraph 1 are inadmissible.
+- 1 An international registration may be converted into a national application for registration if: - a. the application is submitted to the IPI within three months of cancelling the international registration; - b. the international registration and the national application for registration concern the same trade mark; - c. the goods and services indicated in the application were also the actual goods and services covered by the international registration having effect in Switzerland; - d. the national application for registration fulfils the other requirements laid down in this Act. - 2 Objections raised against the registration of trade marks filed in accordance with paragraph 1 are inadmissible.

-Title 2 Indications of Source
+Second Title: Indications of Source